mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Description ==

->Quick Mail is the easiest way to send an email with attachments to WordPress users on your site.
+>Quick Mail is the easiest way to send email with attachments to WordPress users on your site, or send private replies to comments.
 Compatible with multisite.

 Send a quick email from WordPress Dashboard to WordPress users, or anyone.
 Adds Quick Mail to Tools menu.